tunnckoCore/kind-error/README.md

 ```

+## Related
+- [assert-kindof](https://github.com/tunnckoCore/assert-kindof): Check native type of the given value and throw TypeError if not okey.
+Expressive, elegant, behavior-driven API, good descriptive default error messages, simple and clean syntax.
+- [always-callback](https://github.com/tunnckocore/always-callback): Create callback api for given sync function.
+Guarantee that given function (sync or async, no matter) will always have callback api and will handle errors correctly.
+- [make-callback](https://github.com/tunnckocore/make-callback): Make synchronous function or generator to support callback api
+- [handle-callback](https://github.com/hybridables/handle-callback): Make promise to have support for callback api, it returns promise in that same time.
+- [handle-errors](https://github.com/hybridables/handle-errors): Handling/creating hybrid errors.
+Hybrid middleware between callbacks and throws.
+Helpful util for modules that have hybrid APIs and want when they use promises, directly to throw the errors; when use callbacks to pass errors to first argument of this call
+- [handle-arguments](https://github.com/hybridables/handle-arguments): Handles given Arguments object - return separatly last argument (commonly callback) and other arguments as Array.
+Useful in node-style callback flow.
+- [manage-arguments](https://github.com/tunnckocore/manage-arguments): Prevents arguments leakage - managing arguments.
+From Optimization killers by Petka Antonov.
+- [is-missing](https://github.com/tunnckocore/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github as user repository.
+- [is-kindof](https://github.com/tunnckocore/is-kindof): Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Thin wrapper around `kind-of` module.
+- [is-ansi](https://github.com/tunnckocore/is-ansi): Check that given string contain ANSI color codes, without CLI

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/kind-error/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.